-When I have a literary board, I build a heading and let students do the rest.
-The heading might be, “I Caught” or “Recently Seen.”
+A literary board is the perfect display for classes to build.
+Add a heading and let students add examples.
+The heading might be, “I Caught” or “Literature Around Every Corner.”
 The purpose of this bulletin board is for students to note references to literature outside of the classroom.
+Examples can be from social media, shows, movies, or books.

-My favorite bulletin board for high school students is one that students make.
-When I work on vocabulary and grammar together, we practice words in a variety of ways.
+My favorite bulletin board for high school students is one that they make.
+When we work on vocabulary and grammar together, we practice words in a variety of ways.
 Sure, I want students to know the definition and the part of speech, but I also want them to use those words in their own writing, to understand the connotation, and to form varying versions.

 With easy word wall pieces, students can add their creations to your vocabulary word wall.
-Students will interact with a board they created.
+They will interact with a board they created.

 No one can cover every author in class, but we English teachers hope to inspire as many readers as possible.
 Often, students need to see themselves represented in literature.
 You can see my design for such as ELA bulletin board that showcases a variety of authors.
 You can display authors in a variety of ways, some of which might be: